 The Sauvignon Summit & ZIN Challenge Competitions are OPEN TO ALL U.S. wineries producing Zinfandel, Sauvignon Blanc or Fume Blanc.
 They are special competitions held in conjunction with the Alameda County Wine Competition held at the Alameda County Fair.

-Both competitions are produced by the Alameda County Fair under the direction of Gerald D. Boyd, Chairman of Commercial Wine Judging.
+Both competitions are produced by the Alameda County Fair.
 Three judging panels comprising of three judges that are carefully selected wine industry professionals – such as restaurant Sommeliers, Winemakers, or seasoned Wine Competition judges – will award Gold, Silver, and Bronze medals to the top wines by category.
 Additionally a Best of Show will be selected from the Gold Medal winners.

 All State and Local Rules Apply